Hi, I’m Vipanan

 mindfulness and present-moment awareness

-Rather than working from one fixed model, I draw on these approaches flexibly, depending on what feels most helpful for the person I am working with.
+Rather than following one fixed approach, I draw on different therapeutic ideas depending on what feels most helpful for the person I am working with.

 Understanding emotional patterns

-Many of the patterns people bring to therapy - such as overthinking, people-pleasing, emotional exhaustion, or feeling disconnected from themselves - are not signs that something is wrong.
+Many emotional and behavioural patterns people bring to therapy, such as overthinking, people-pleasing, emotional exhaustion or feeling disconnected from themselves, are not signs that something is wrong with them.

-In therapy, we explore these patterns with curiosity rather than judgement, so that over time there is more space to respond differently rather than repeat them automatically.
+In therapy, we explore these patterns with curiosity rather than judgement, creating space to understand them and develop new ways of responding.

 Neurodivergence and individual differences

-Whether you identify as neurodivergent, neurotypical, or are still exploring your experiences, the focus remains on understanding what helps you feel more steady, supported, and able to navigate life in a way that works for you.
+Whether you identify as neurodivergent, neurotypical, or are still exploring this part of yourself, therapy is shaped around your individual needs and what helps you feel more supported in everyday life.

 Professional Credentials & Memberships

-Qualified Pluralistic counsellor with many years of experience supporting adult clients
+Qualified Pluralistic Counsellor & Psychotherapist with over 8 years of counselling experience

 Full professional indemnity and public liability insurance